BUPT-HeptaQ/PapersUnderstanding/Papers Reproductions/Deep Learning Based Video System for Accurate and Real-Time Parking Measurement/readme.md

 Step 4: Select the image area

-Step 5: Use Hoffman to detect lines
+Step 5: Use Hough to detect lines

 Step 6: Draw a deleted line